What is Catchafire?

 How do I apply?

-CFSA will be granting one-year memberships to 100 nonprofits in southern Arizona.
+CFSA will be granting one-year memberships to 500 nonprofits in Southern Arizona in 2020.
 If your organization is interested in applying for a fully-funded, year-long membership, we ask that you complete a short online form through Common Grant Application.
-This short form should take 20 or less minutes to complete.
-The completed form is due July 22, 2019 at 5 pm.

 Basic Eligibility Requirements